marnelfr/udemy.react/README.md

 `````

 ## Forward refs
-We talk about forwarding ref when we have a component that render a given DOM and here,
+We talk about forwarding ref when we have a component that render a given DOM element and here,
 we want to attach a reference to that DOM element from outside the component.
 We then need to define a ref that we attach to the component and forward it into the component
 in order to attach it to the given DOM element.
 Forwarded refs are received as second parameters
 of our component and the component is surrounded by ```React.forwardRef()```.

-If a component receive a forwarded ref, it can then expose some of its internal function that will
+If a component receives a forwarded ref, it can then expose some of its internal function that will
 then be accessible from its parents thanks to its attached ref.
 This can be done using the
 ``useImperativeHandle()`` hook.
 Let's expose a given internal function called ``activate``:
 `````javascript